Updated on 2/10/22

 When to Seek Treatment for High-Functioning Anxiety

-Someone dealing with any level of anxiety can benefit from therapy and possibly medication to help ease their struggles.
+Someone dealing with any level of anxiety can benefit from talk therapy and possibly medication for anxiety to help ease their struggles.
 Even if you do not have a formal diagnosis, therapy can help anyone to process their life and foster good mental health.
-Especially if you are struggling with anxiety alone internally, reach out for support from a mental health professional.
+Especially if you are struggling with anxiety alone internally, reach out for mental health professional help and support.

 All levels of anxiety are impactful and you deserve help if it’s harming your mental health in any way.
 Early intervention also prevents your anxiety and mental health from getting worse.
 Anxiety is highly treatable and many effective treatment options are available.

 Specifically, cognitive-behavioral therapy and dialectical behavioral therapy work well in treating high-functioning anxiety.
 “Cognitive behavioral therapy (CBT) helps address negative thoughts and core beliefs that get in the way of managing anxiety,” says Anwar.
 “Cognitive-behavioral therapy helps recognize anxious thoughts and works towards changing these thoughts to more positive ones.”
-Cognitive behavioral therapy is one of the most effective treatment options for anxiety.
+Cognitive behavioral therapy is an effective anxiety treatment.

 Another great therapy modality for treating high-functioning anxiety is dialectical behavioral therapy (DBT) which “helps address feelings and thoughts that are related to anxiety and teaches skills to help manage them,” says Anwar.
 Dialectical behavioral therapy is a more skills-based therapy structure that works well for many clients.